By: Helena Durán*

 Han and Vi’s stories show how toxics affect people, regardless of their consumption or use of products that are commonly related with toxic chemicals.
 Han and the Yupik people didn’t get ill because they consumed food grown with pesticides.
 They did not get ill because of a detergent, a shampoo, or a toy contaminated with lead.
 They got ill because society lacks sufficient information on the toxics industry and on its effects and because the industry has insufficient regulation.
 So, to avoid injustices like these to continue happening, society should demand proper information from the industry and a stricter regulation that protects the life and health of every individual.

-*Helena Durán a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Helena Durán a researcher at the Center for Law, Justice and Society (Dejusticia).